karayabin/universe-snapshot/universe/Ling/Chloroform/doc/api/Ling/Chloroform/Field/AjaxFileBoxField.md

 And if maxFile is greater than 1, the value will be accessed from the $_POST array again, but will be an array of values.

-In fact, we don't even need to add the enctype=multipart/form-data on the form which contains an ajax box, because the file sending is done in the background via ajax thanks to the javascript client.
+In fact, we don't even need to add the enctype=multipart/form-data on the form which contains an ajax box, because the file sending is done in the background via ajax thanks to the javascript client, and as a result we only have either a string (if maxFile=1) or an array of strings (if maxFile>1) to validate against.

-Now this chloroform doesn't provide a javascript client, but I've developing one that does all that called js file uploader in the lingtalfi repository on github.com.
+Now this chloroform doesn't provide a javascript client, but I've developing one that does all that called js file uploader in the lingtalfi repository on github.com (https://github.com/lingtalfi/jsFileUploader).
 Note: you can use any js client, as long as you understand how this class works.